nielsengoncalves/event-sourcing-framework/README.md

 ### As a Repository

-To implement the command flow you should make your aggregate root inherit from `Aggregate`, your events should inherit from `Event` and then you should implement your repository for the aggregate using the `EventStoreRepository`
+To implement the command flow you should make your aggregate root inherit from `Aggregate`, your events should inherit from `Event` and then you should implement your repository for the aggregate using the `EventStoreRepository`.

 ```kotlin
 class CreateEvent(val aggregateId: AggregateId) : Event()
 ```

-The aggregate need to have the load method implemented so the repository can ask him to replay the events
+The aggregate needs to have the load method implemented so the repository can ask him to replay the events.
  ```kotlin
 class MyAggregate() : Aggregate() {
     constructor(aggregateId: AggregateId) : this() {